WuLC/KeywordExtraction/README.md

 # Keyword Extraction in Java

-Serveral implementations of keyword extraction,including TextRank,TF-IDF,TextRank along with TFTF-IDF.Segment words and filter stop words relies on [HanLP](https://github.com/hankcs/HanLP)
+Several implementations of keyword extraction,including TextRank,TF-IDF,TextRank along with TFTF-IDF.Segment words and filter stop words relies on [HanLP](https://github.com/hankcs/HanLP)

 The repository mainly consists of three parts:

 **1. Algorithm**: implementation of serveral algorithms of keyword exraction,including TextRank,TF-IDF and methonds of integrate TextRank with TFTF-IDF

-**2.Evaluate:**the method to evaluate the result of the algorithm,currently only the F1 Score if available **3.Parse Documents:**methods provided to read the contens of the corpus used for test
+**2.Evaluate:**the method to evaluate the result of the algorithm,currently only the F1 Score if available

+**3.Parse Documents:**methods provided to read the contens of the corpus used for test